syntax-tree/mdast-util-from-markdown/readme.md

 Markdown is parsed according to CommonMark.
 Extensions can add support for other syntax.
 If you’re interested in extending markdown,
-[more information is available in micromark’s readme][micromark-extend].
+[more information is available in micromark’s readme][micromark-extension].

 ## Syntax tree